fluencelabs/aqua/README.md

-## Aqua
+# Aqua

 [![release](https://github.com/fluencelabs/aqua/actions/workflows/release.yml/badge.svg)](https://github.com/fluencelabs/aqua/actions/workflows/release.yml)
 [![npm](https://img.shields.io/npm/v/@fluencelabs/aqua)](https://www.npmjs.com/package/@fluencelabs/aqua)

-Aqua is a new-gen language for distributed systems.
+[Aqua](https://fluence.dev/docs/aqua-book/introduction) is an open-source language for distributed workflow coordination in p2p networks.
 Aqua programs are executed on many peers, sequentially or in parallel, forming a single-use coordination network.

-Aqua's runtime is heterogeneous: it includes browsers, servers, devices, all involved in solving a single task.
-Therefore, Aqua scripts are compiled into several targets at once, with AIR and Typescript as a default.

-Please refer to [Aqua Book](https://fluence.dev/docs/aqua-book/introduction) to learn more about Aqua language.
+Applications are turned into hostless workflows over distributed function calls, which enables various levels of decentralization: from handling by a limited set of servers to complete peer-to-peer architecture by connecting user devices directly.
+Aqua is the core of the [Fluence](https://fluence.network/) protocol and a framework for internet or private cloud applications.

-## Install and run
+## Installation and Usage

 The easiest way to use Aqua is to download the latest build from npm: [@fluencelabs/aqua](https://www.npmjs.com/package/@fluencelabs/aqua).